-When you contribute to a 529 college savings plan you simultaneously give your children the most precious and powerful gift - funding for a higher education and you give yourself a powerful estate planning gift.
+When you contribute to a 529 college savings plan you simultaneously give your loved ones the most precious and powerful gift - funding for a higher education and you give yourself a powerful estate planning gift.

-Aaron Skloff, Accredited Investment Fiduciary (AIF), Chartered Financial Analyst (CFA), Master of Business Administration (MBA) is CEO of Skloff Financial Group, a Registered Investment Advisory firm based in Berkeley Heights.
+Aaron Skloff, Accredited Investment Fiduciary (AIF), Chartered Financial Analyst (CFA), Master of Business Administration (MBA) is CEO of Skloff Financial Group, a Registered Investment Advisory firm.
 He can be contacted at www.skloff.com or 908-464-3060.